Egypt dusts off the pyramids for fashion, pop and art shows - ExBulletin

 Despite the recession, Egypt, the most populous country in the Arab world, is home to 86,000 millionaires, according to bank Credit Suisse.

-Shops in malls in Cairo’s chic new satellite towns, she said, are “up to the standards of international luxury brands”.
+Shops in malls in Cairo’s chic new satellite towns meet the standards of international luxury brands, she said.

 Egypt’s super-rich bubble has helped create a local fashion design scene whose pioneers have recently ventured onto the catwalks of Milan and Paris.

-It was a rare achievement for Egypt’s creative sector, where “most people are self-taught, working hard with limited resources to try to meet international standards,” said Othman, the photographer.
+It was a rare achievement for Egypt’s creative sector, where most people are self-taught, working hard with limited resources to try to meet international standards, Othman said.

-Ismail said the country’s luxury apparel and jewelry market “has grown from less than 100 Egyptian brands to over 1,000 today”, fueled by “a huge pool of young creative talent”.
+Ismail said the country’s luxury apparel and jewelry market has grown from less than 100 Egyptian brands to more than 1,000 today, fueled by a huge pool of young, creative talent.

 International events offer rare exposure, but bringing them to the country remains a challenge.

-“It’s a big step for the government to authorize Art d’Egypte and Dior to organize events at the foot of the pyramids,” exhibition curator Nadine Abdel Ghaffar told AFP.
+It is a big step for the government to allow Art of Egypt and Dior to organize events at the foot of the pyramids, said the curator of art exhibitions, Nadine Abdel Ghaffar.

-But “promoting the country’s culture” must be a priority, added Abdel Ghaffar, who believes a dedicated government body could better promote exhibitions, concerts, shows and even film production.
+But promoting the country’s culture must be a priority, added Abdel Ghaffar, who believes a dedicated government body could better promote exhibitions, concerts, performances and even film production.

 She even dared to dream that Egypt could attract Hollywood productions, if only it started granting permits.